Project management terms can often tend toward jargon-y, although there are plenty that are easily understood, even to the layman.

 I've covered off 156 of the most common project management terms that you'll run across in your day to day.

 A | B | C | D | E | F | G | H | I | K | L | M | N | O | P | Q | R | S | T | U | V | W

 Activity is a component of work, or work package, performed during the course of a project.
-An activity is often described as the smallest unit of project work, an activity is often associated as part of a task and forms the basis of a project.
-Breaking down work into small tasks is useful for identifying the component parts for accurate estimating, timeline development and statements of work.
+An activity is the smallest unit of project work, and is often associated as part of a task that forms the basis of a project.
+Breaking down work into small tasks is useful for identifying the component parts for accurate estimating, timeline development, and statements of work.

 Activity sequencing refers to the process of identifying and documenting dependencies among schedule activities within a Work Breakdown Structure (WBS).

 Agile Project Management

 Agile project management methods follow agile principles that encourage development iterations, teamwork, stakeholder involvement, objective metrics, and effective controls.

 A form of expert judgment that relies on referencing historical similar projects to predict estimates for current projects.